What is Plus Email Addressing and How Does It Work?Nov. 22, 2021 / My Data Removal Staff

 What is a plus email address?

 Plus addressing, also known as subaddressing, is modifying your email address with a + and more characters to create variations of your email address that will still be delivered to your account.
 You can do it with any email address that you currently have.
+Plus addressing is automatically enabled for all of the major email providers.
+Give it a try.

 Why would I ever use this?